Monochromics/kalandra/README.md

 /var/snap/kalandra/common/conf/apache2.conf
 ```

 You may edit this file to adjust document root, logging, or enable directory indexing (to resemble a standard Debian/Ubuntu archive layout).
+The shipped config already has most of this enabled, hosting on port 8080 by default.

 Make sure to restart the service after changes: